Beta — site is under development, information may contain errors. Read disclaimer

 Valley City Zoning Overview

-Important: Zoning details for Valley City have NOT been independently verified.
+Important: Zoning details for Valley City have require direct confirmation.
 Valley City is a small city (population 6,396 per the 2020 Census) in Barnes County, North Dakota.
 Specific zoning district boundaries, dimensional standards, and permitted uses should be confirmed directly with the city.
 No municipal code URL or planning department website was found for Valley City — contact the city offices at (701) 845-1700 for current zoning information.

 Valley City manages land use and development through its local zoning ordinance.
 As with most North Dakota municipalities, the city's zoning code divides the community into districts that regulate permitted uses, building heights, lot sizes, setbacks, and density.